 If you meet these requirements, you’ll be well on your way to creating a compliant business name.

 Some businesses adopt an “assumed name” if they wish to operate under a name that differs from their legal name.
-This name is also known as a “doing business as dba definition” name (see DBA definition).
+This name is also known as a “doing business as” name.
 You’ll need to request one with the Division of Corporations.
 In order to do this, you’ll need to first obtain a corresponding Alaska Business License.
-Once you’ve done that, you’ll fill out and submit a Name Change Form form for a small filing fee.
+Once you’ve done that, you’ll fill out and submit a Name Change form for a small filing fee.

-Name an Alaska LLC registered agent.
-Early in our guide, we mentioned having to get a registered agent for your business.
-In Alaska, all LLCs must have this agent (Alaska Statute 10.50.055).
+In Alaska, all LLCs must have a registered agent (Alaska Statute 10.50.055).
 In other states, this person or entity is sometimes referred to as a resident agent, statutory agent, or agent for service of process.

 A registered agent can be either a resident of Alaska or a domestic or foreign corporation authorized to do business in the state.
 Their responsibilities include receiving legal notices (such as notices of lawsuits) and certain government correspondence on behalf of the business.
 In order to remain in good standing with the state, you must always have a registered agent for the business.